keven425/profile_with_parallax_scroll/README.md

 profile_with_parallax_scroll
 ============================

-Profile page using parallax scroll on cover photo.
-CSS using Twitter Bootstrap
+HTML Profile page using parallax scroll on cover photo.
+Designed using CSS by Twitter Bootstrap.